Tommy Lucchese: 107th Street gang

-After his accident, Lucchese spent more time with his friends.
-Lucchese along with Charlie "Lucky" Luciano, formed the 107th Street gang.
-Members of the gang stole wallets, burglarized stores, and engaged in other hustles.
-The 107th Street gang operated under the protection of Bronx-East Harlem family boss Gaetano "Tom" Reina.
-By the age of eighteen, Lucchese had started a window washing company in East Harlem; anyone refusing to buy window washing would have their windows broken.
+After his accident, Lucchese spent more time with members of the 107th Street gang.
+Members of the gang stole wallets, burglarized stores, and engaged in other illegal activities.
+The 107th Street gang operated under the protection of Bronx–East Harlem family boss Gaetano "Tom" Reina.
+By the age of eighteen, Lucchese had started a window washing company in East Harlem; anyone refusing to use his window washing services would have their windows broken.
+Lucchese sometimes operated out of a political club off East 106th Street in East Harlem.
+By the early 1920s, Lucchese had become a strong ally of fellow mobster Charlie "Lucky" Luciano and became a top member of Gaetano Reina's crime family.

+During Lucchese's criminal career he was only arrested six times; his first arrest was in 1920 and the last in 1935.
+He never served a lengthy prison sentence.

-In 1920, Lucchese was arrested in Riverhead, Long Island, on auto theft charges.
+In 1920, Lucchese was arrested in Riverhead, Long Island, on grand larceny charges after stealing a car.
 During his booking, a police officer compared Lucchese's deformed hand with that of Mordecai "Three Finger" Brown, a popular Major League Baseball pitcher.
 The officer nicknamed Lucchese "Three Finger Brown", an alias that Lucchese always disliked.

-In January 1921, Lucchese was convicted of auto theft and sentenced on March 27, 1922, to three years and nine months in prison.
+In January 1921, Lucchese was convicted of auto theft and sentenced on March 27, 1922 to three years and nine months in prison.
 Lucchese served thirteen months at Sing Sing Correctional Facility before he was paroled.
 It would be Lucchese's only conviction.

 Lucchese was released from prison in 1923, three years into prohibition.
 His old friends Charlie Luciano, Frank Costello, and Meyer Lansky had become partners with Jewish gangster Arnold "the Brain" Rothstein selling bootleg alcohol.
-During the 1920s, Lucchese became a strong ally of Luciano's and became a top member of Gaetano Reina's crime family.

 In August 1927, Lucchese was arrested under the alias of "Thomas Arra" and charged with receiving stolen goods.
-On July 18, 1928, Lucchese was arrested along with his brother-in-law, Joseph Rosato, for the murder of Louis Cerasulo; the charges were later dropped.
+On July 18, 1928, Lucchese was arrested along with his brother-in-law, Joseph "Joe Palisades" Rosato, for the murder of Louis Cerasuolo; the charges were later dropped.
+Lucchese was arrested on three other occasions in his lifetime: in 1930 for murder, in 1931 as part of an investigation, and in 1935 for vagrancy, but in all three cases he was released and all charges were dropped.